Azure/azure-sdk-for-java/sdk/identity/azure-identity/TROUBLESHOOTING.md

 ## Find relevant information in exception messages

 `ClientAuthenticationException` is thrown when unexpected errors occurred while a credential is authenticating.
-This can include errors received from requests to the AAD STS and often contains information helpful to diagnosis.
+This can include errors received from requests to the Microsoft Entra STS and often contains information helpful to diagnosis.
 Consider the following `ClientAuthenticationException` message.

 ![ClientAuthenticationException Message Example](https://raw.githubusercontent.com/Azure/azure-sdk-for-net/main/sdk/identity/Azure.Identity/images/AuthFailedErrorMessageExample.png)